 The paper darkness development is technically complex as it depends on the brightness, the UV index and the refraction angle of the light on the paper.
 This multi-parameters process recalls that hazards affecting an urban space cannot always be predictable.
 In my work, light symbolizes the hazard.

-When I think that the darkness level is appropriate, the daylight exposure is stopped, but the concept of my work is that D+ cannot be stable and some parts may still darken in time.
-This recalls that the stability of an urban space, though resilient, should never be taken as granted.
+When I think that the darkness level is appropriate, the daylight exposure is stopped, but the concept of my work is that D+ cannot be stable.
+Some parts will still darken in time, making each work a unique piece.
+This recalls also that the stability of an urban space, though resilient, should never be taken as granted.